CONNECT

 defines basic CONNECT for individual streams.

-The extended CONNECT protocol adds a
+The extended CONNECT

 :protocol pseudo-header enabling